Supervising a Student Employee

 - After hiring a student and in advance of a student’s first scheduled shift, an online Payroll Authorization form must be submitted.
 A student should not begin work until this has been completed.

-- Students who have worked on campus previously will have completed I9s and W4s on file with the College, however, supervisors must still indicate an approved hire by submitting the online Payroll Authorization form.
+- Students who have worked on campus previously will have completed I9s and W4s on file with the College.
+However, supervisors must still indicate an approved hire by submitting the online Payroll Authorization form.
 If students have not worked on campus previously, they will need to complete the federally required I-9 and W-4 payroll paperwork before being eligible to work or receive payment.
-Both the I-9 and W-4 forms should be completed by the student and turned in to the Financial Aid Office for processing—after which the student's name will appear in the online Payroll Authorization Form as an "eligible" student.
+Both the I-9 and W-4 forms should be completed by the student and turned in to the Business Office for processing—after which the student's name will appear in the online Payroll Authorization Form as an "eligible" student.

 - An online Payroll Authorization form must be submitted for each position a student holds on campus.